 Roommate Rent Split by Room Size Calculator

-Enter the total rent and each room's square footage to calculate a proportional, fair rent split for every roommate.
+Enter the total rent and each room's square footage to calculate a proportional, fair rent split.
+See your share, cost per square foot, and how it compares to an equal split.

 Luis GonzalezCreated by Luis GonzalezLast updated: